vibhanshu-mishra/tsd-mcp/README.md

 - Flag members near the limit (0.90 ≤ UC < 1.0)
 - Pull the top utilized members sorted by criticality
 - Get validation errors and design status summaries
+- Retrieve member end forces for any load combination
+- Generate governing force envelopes across active strength load combinations
+- Identify the governing load combination for each force component
+- Get engineering significance for governing axial force, shear, moment, torsion, and deflection

 **Steel takeoff and estimating**
 - Generate a full steel takeoff with length, weight per foot, total weight, and total tonnage
 - Break down tonnage by member type, section type, or individual section
 - Identify the heaviest contributing sections
 - Estimate material cost at any cost-per-ton rate

+---

+## Engineering Intelligence

+Unlike a typical API wrapper, this project is designed to expose engineering context—not just raw model data.

+Examples include:

+- Governing force envelopes instead of individual load case results
+- Engineering significance for governing forces
+- Intelligent member classification
+- Automatic steel takeoffs and cost estimation
+- Design-focused queries in plain English

+The long-term goal is to let engineers ask questions the way they naturally think:

+> Why is this member failing?

+> What load combination governs this beam?

+> Which members are most critical?

+> How can I optimize this design?

 ---